fabio-blanco/spring-boot-angular-security/README.md

 }
 ```

-... and route all unknown rotes to it:
+... and route all unknown routes to it:

 ```typescript
 // app-routing.module.ts